MIDS-scaling-up/v2/week12/hw/README.md

     [root@gpfs1 ras]# mount | grep ' \/ '
     /dev/xvda2 on / type ext3 (rw,noatime)

 Disk /dev/xvda (partition 2) is where my operating system is installed, so I'm going to leave it alone.
 In my case, __xvdc__ is my 100 disk.
 In your case, it could be /dev/xvdb, so __please be careful here__.
-Assuming your second disk is `/dev/xvdc` then add these lines to `/root/diskfile.fpo`:
+Assuming your second disk is `/dev/xvdc` then add these lines to `/root/diskfile.fpo` on gpfs1:

     %pool:
     pool=system